Where To Install CO Monitors

 - Digital display: Some modern CO alarms have warning lights and/or lights that indicate that the power is on, often on digital displays.

 - Smart platform integration: In the age of smart homes and home automation, there exist CO alarms that work with other IoT devices.
-For example, the Nest Protect combination smoke/CO alarm, one of the best smart home products on the market, works with IoT devices from LIFX, Philips Hue, SkyBell, Logitech, abode, and more.
+For example, the Nest Protect combination smoke/CO alarm, one of the best smart home products on the market, works with IoT devices from LIFX, Philips Hue, SkyBell, Logitech, abode, and more (dive deeper in our abode review).
 This meant that you could have your Nest Protect trigger other devices, like having your smart lights turn on when the CO alarm goes off.
 Some, like the First Alert CO alarm, work with voice assistants like Alexa, allowing you to ask Alexa how to reset, clean, silence, test, and restart your alarms, among other voice commands.6

 - Professional monitoring: If you have a home security system with professional monitoring, then you’re probably already aware of how it works, having a monitoring center available 24/7 to respond to alarms.
 Some security companies, like Cove, offer CO detectors that can be monitored professionally, meaning that even if you don’t catch the alarm, they can contact emergency responders for you.
 Learn about Cove’s pricing here.

-- Radius: There’s no standard radius for CO alarms, but look for about 35 feet of detection, like the Vivint CO Detector has.7
+- Radius: There’s no standard radius for CO alarms, but look for about 35 feet of detection, like the Vivint CO Detector (learn more in our Vivint review). has.7

 - Notifications: Different CO alarms give out different kinds of notifications.
 Of course, all will notify you if there are dangerous levels of CO.
 Some will even notify you when the CO levels have become safe again, or if the battery is low.
 Notifications can come in the forms of color-coded lights, voice alerts, or simply loud alarms.
 Also look for CO alarms with silencing features, as it could be annoying to have your CO alarm go off for no reason, similar to stopping a smoke alarm from chirping by turning off your smoke alarm.